Instructor: Tim Chumley

 Monday

-• Topic: Section 9.4: Tests for Convergence, continued.
+• Topic: Section 9.4: Tests for Convergence.
 We give the statements of the Comparison Test and Limit Comparison Test and work on examples where we try to prove a given series converges or diverges using these two theorems and prior knowledge about \(p\)-series and geometric series.
 We put an emphasis on how to structure our solutions in order to communicate clearly.

 • Class materials: Lecture notes, worksheet